dalenewman/Cfg-NET/README.md

 }
 ```

-Cfg-NET binds the configuration and the model together using
+Cfg-NET binds the configuration and the model (above) together using
 inheritance and custom attributes like this:

 ```csharp